MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 A snapshot can be loaded into any subsequent remote R session for the user who created it.
 For example, suppose you want to execute a script that needs three R packages, a reference data file, and a model object.
 Instead of loading these items each time you want to execute the script, create a snapshot of an R session containing them.
 Then, you can save time later by retrieving this snapshot using its ID to get the session contents exactly as they were at the time the snapshot was created.

+>[!WARNING]
+>**R Server 9.0 users!** When loading a library for the REMOTE session, set lib.loc=getwd() as such:
+`library("<packagename>", lib.loc=getwd())`

 Snapshots are only accessible to the user who creates them and cannot be shared across users.

 The following functions are available for working with snapshots:
 `listSnapshots()`, `createSnapshot()`, `loadSnapshot()`, `downloadSnapshot()` and `deleteSnapshot()`.

 > [!IMPORTANT]
-> While snapshots can also be used when publishing a web service for environment dependencies, it may have an impact on the performance of the Request-Response time.
+> While snapshots can also be used when publishing a web service for environment dependencies, it may have an impact on the performance of the consumption time.
 For optimal performance, consider the size of the snapshot carefully especially when publishing a service.
 Before creating a snapshot, ensure that you keep only those workspace objects you need and purge the rest.
 And, in the event that you only need a single object, consider passing that object alone itself instead of using a snapshot.

 **Example**